vjvardhan/finzly-api-developerportal/developer-portal/customer-api.md

 __Request Parameters__

-Page and Limits are the mandatory parameters that provide the list of Corporate Entities, like how many records we want to get through the API request.
-Here are some of the other optional Parameters which can also be passed as per the user requirements
+Using Page and Limits which are the mandatory parameters, we can set the number of search result records we want to get through the API request.
+Other optional parameters can be passed according to the user requirements as follows:

 |Name | In | Data Type | Required | Description |
 |---|---|---|---|---|